thisisnotruben/An-8-bit-RPG/README.md

 	- make sure animation names in tree are in fsm "move" code for direction
 	- come up with stats for chracters
 		- maybe modulate color for different characters?
-- GUI
-	- make HUD
-		- come up how the GUI looks and fix the look
 - Tilesets to make
 	- desolate desert
 	- dungeon